cbfn/frontity-with-tailwind/README.md

 `npx tailwindcss init --full` Here you include your new classes or modify one.

 ## Babel
-Create the file: babel-plugin-macros.config.js with the followind content:
+Create the file: babel-plugin-macros.config.js with the following content:

 ```
 module.exports = {